SolidHal/lineageos-microg-samsung-s20/README.md

    - D ex: `DLG4` is 3.1
 3) flash resources/disable_vbmeta.tar
    - this is just flashing a blank vbmeta image, which disables vbmeta
-   - load it into the AP slot in odin. upon reboot wipe data
+   - when flashing `disable_vbmets.tar` alone, load it into the AP slot in odin. upon reboot wipe data

 ### Setup recovery
 1) flash lineage_recovery.tar or twrp.
 You have some options here: